Hyonk-Tea/Noizemaker/README.md

 Ideally, download the packaged `.zip` from the Releases page.

-Tagged releases now also publish a Linux AppImage alongside the Windows package.

 If you want to run it from source instead, from the repo root:

 ```powershell